and the not ready for naptime players

 In 1997, Justin released his first album for families, Great Big Sun, and the critics took note.
 Justin’s music was soon being compared to everyone from Elvis Costello and Fountains of Wayne to Paul Simon, ELO and Nick Lowe.
 So, Justin hit the road full time to do what he loves most: playing music for appreciative crowds.
 Kiddie mosh pits broke out, word spread and shows started selling out.

 Justin has performed in front of millions of people on The Today Show, he’s been featured on Nick Jr. TV, and his song “Get Me Some Glasses” was on a World Series broadcast.
-He’s received three GRAMMY nominations, for Jungle Gym in 2010, Recess in 2013, and Lemonade in 2017, and Wild Life in 2020.
+He’s received four GRAMMY nominations, for Jungle Gym in 2010, Recess in 2013, and Lemonade in 2017, and Wild Life in 2020.

-Recent appearances include performances at NYC’s New Victory Theater, DC’s National Geographic Live, LA’s Getty Museum, Seattle’s Moore Theater, Lollapalooza, Austin City Limits, and Chicago’s Ravinia.
+Recent appearances include performances at NYC’s New Victory Theater, DC’s Wolf Trap, LA’s Getty Museum, Seattle’s Moore Theater, Lollapalooza, Austin City Limits, and Chicago’s Ravinia.